ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

     >>> mapdl = Mapdl()

-This assumes that your MAPDL service is running locally on the default ip (127.0.0.1) and on the default port (50052).
+This assumes that your MAPDL service is running locally on the default IP address (127.0.0.1) and on the default port (50052).

 If you want to connect to a **remote** instance of MAPDL and you know the IP address of that instance, you can connect to it.
-For example, if on your local network at IP ``192.168.0.1`` there is a computer running MAPDL on the port 50052, you can connect to it with
+For example, if on your local network at IP address ``192.168.0.1`` there is a computer running MAPDL on the port 50052, you can connect to it with:

 .. code::